MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01a-Azure_VM_Linux_Clustering.md

    | **Virtual machine** | **az12001a-vm0**  IP Configuration: **ipconfig1 (192.168.0.4)** |
    | **Virtual machine** | **az12001a-vm1**  IP Configuration: **ipconfig1 (192.168.0.5)** |

-### Task 3 result
+### Exercise 3 result

-After you complete this task, you have provisioned Azure network resources necessary to support highly available SAP HANA deployments.
+After you complete this exercise, you have provisioned Azure network resources necessary to support highly available SAP HANA deployments.

-## Task 4: Remove lab resources
+## Exercise 4: Remove lab resources

 In this task, you will remove resources provisioned in this lab.

-### List resource groups to be deleted
+### Task 1: List resource groups to be deleted

 1. At the top of the [Azure portal](https://portal.azure.com) page, click the **Cloud Shell** icon to open Cloud Shell pane, and choose Bash as the shell.